benedict-soh/G5-SSE-2020-Project/flask-api/README.md

 All setup/config are based on the official flask documentation, see more here: https://flask.palletsprojects.com/en/1.1.x/tutorial/layout/

 Fun DB related reading material (injection free): https://flask.palletsprojects.com/en/1.1.x/patterns/sqlite3/

+## API doc
+See `API_endpoint.md` for all currently supported API.

+I swear to god if anyone ask me on discord what are the endpoints i will physically delete them IRL.